sagivba/sagiv-barhoom.me/_posts/2022-12-23-quote_inside_strings_and_interpulation.md

 ---
 layout: post
-title:  "Quote inside strings and inderpulation examples"
+title:  "Quote inside strings and interpulation examples"
 author: "Sagiv Barhoom"
 date:   2022-12-23
 categories: ORACLE,Bash,Perl,PowerShell
 background: ''
 ---
-# Quote inside strings and inderpulation examples
+# Quote inside strings and interpulation examples

 ## quotes in sting using Oracle sql an plsql:
 Single quote inside of a quoted string is escaped with second single quote: 'don''t'.
 But better use Q literals: Q'[don't]'.